isomerpages/mse/_take-action/2e-sgeco-community.md

 <b>Be <u>In</u>volved</b>

 Looking for collaborators or other eco-warriors in your neighbourhood?
-Check out GroundUp Central’s [list of community and groundup initiatives](https://www.groundupcentral.sg/collaborate){:target="_blank"}.
+Check out BAGUS Together’s [list of community and groundup initiatives](https://www.groundupcentral.sg/collaborate){:target="_blank"}.